 At Key Stage Three, our students are taught a breadth of subjects in line with the National Curriculum.
 To ensure that every student can work at a level and pace appropriate to his/her ability and needs, the core subjects (English, Maths and Science) are taught in groups arranged according to students’ ability.

-Physical Education and S.P.H.E.R.E (which stands for social, personal and health education combined with Religious Education) are compulsory subjects taught in mixed ability groupings.
+Physical Education and Personal Development (which encompasses PSHE, SRE and Citizenship) are compulsory subjects taught in mixed ability groupings.

 Technology subjects are taught in rotation to ensure all students study a range of courses focused around the areas of Computing, Product Design, Textiles and Food & Nutrition.

-All students study one modern foreign language: currently we offer French.
+All students study two modern foreign languages: currently we offer French and Spanish.

 Through the Guided Pathways process students have the option to follow the English Baccalaureate (EBacc) which requires the study of a foreign language with Science, Humanities subjects (History or Geography) and/or Computing.
-We offer a range of free choice subjects which are open to all students, which includes Fine Art, Art Textiles, Computing, Music, Physical Education, Drama, Product Design, Food and Nutrition and Religious Education.
+We offer a range of free choice subjects which are open to all students, which includes Fine Art, Art Textiles, Computing, Music, Sports Science, Drama, Product Design, Food and Nutrition, iMedia, Health and Social Care and Religious Education.
 Parents and students are fully consulted about and involved in the Guided Pathways process.

-We provide additional English and Maths lessons during an option block for those students that require additional support.
-For this small number of students, they will undertake a programme of study and practical activities aimed at developing basic competencies in literacy and Maths.
+We provide Functional Skills courses in English and Maths during an option block for those students that require additional support.

 Key Stage 4 Options

 In Key Stage 4, all students follow a CORE curriculum which includes the following subjects:

 - GCSE Mathematics